Learning to synthesise the ageing brain without longitudinal data: Introduction

-We quantitatively evaluate our simulation results using longitudinal data from the ADNI dataset~\citep{petersen2010alzheimer}.
-Since the longitudinal data only cover a limited time span, and in order to evaluate simulated images across decades, we pre-train a VGG-network~\citep{simonyan2014very} to estimate the apparent age from output images.
+We consider several metrics and evaluation approaches to verify the quality and biological plausibility of our results.
+We quantitatively evaluate our simulation results using longitudinal data from the ADNI dataset~\citep{petersen2010alzheimer} with classical metrics that estimate image fidelity.
+Since the longitudinal data only cover a limited time span, it is difficult to evaluate the quality of synthesized aged images across decades.
+For brain ageing synthesis, a good synthetic brain image should be accurate in terms of age, i.e.\ be close to the target age that we want it to be, and also preserve subject identity, i.e.\ should be from the same subject as the input.
+Thus, we pre-train a deep network to estimate the apparent age from output images.
 The estimated ages are used as a proxy metric for ~\textit{age accuracy}.
 We also show qualitative results, including ageing simulation on different health states and long-term ageing synthesis.
 Both quantitative and qualitative results show that our method outperforms benchmarks with more accurate simulations that capture the characteristics specific to each individual on different health states.
 Furthermore, we train our model on Cam-CAN and evaluate it on ADNI to demonstrate the generalisation ability to unseen data.
-In addition, we perform more detailed analysis to demonstrate the realism of synthetic results, including volume synthesis, deformation evaluation.
+In addition, to demonstrate the realism of synthetic results, we perform volume synthesis and evaluate deformation.
 We also estimate gray matter atrophy in middle temporal gyrus and find that our model, even without longitudinal data, has learned that ageing and disease leads to atrophy.
-Finally, we perform ablation studies to investigate the effect of loss components and different ways of embedding clinical variables into the networks.
+Ablation studies investigate the effect of loss components and different ways of embedding clinical variables into the networks.